-This article is inspired by the craftsmanship and elegance of early American homebuilding.
+This article is inspired by the craftsmanship and elegance of early American homebuilding and traditional homestead construction.
 Further, it endeavors to be a worthy tribute to the late Dr. C. Keith Wilbur and his wonderful book Home Building and Woodworking in Colonial America.
 If there ever existed a way to pack a whole museum exhibit into a book, Dr. Wilbur found it.

 Trees and rocks.
 Unless there happen to be deer or other wildlife passing through, that’s what we see when we look out our windows.
 Just up the lane from us is a lovely but modest 18th-century house.
 From the road, the average passerby may not find anything especially noteworthy about it.
 It’s just a house, albeit an old one.
 The remarkable and almost incongruous thing, though, is that it is simply made from the native trees and rocks—essentially the same ones we see out our windows.